talkinglock/ProtectTheMatthew-Verse/README.md

 bullet hell shooter game

-put godot editor exe into source folder and run it to launch game
+put godot .NET version editor exe into source folder and run it to launch game, or just like, download the release folder